AakashShah07/ML-start/Readme.md

 It's basically use when we're on the final stage of our application and building pipelines.

-One-Hot Encoding (OHE)
+"One-Hot Encoding (OHE)"
         One-hot encoding is a technique used to convert categorical data into a numerical format that machine learning models can process.
 It represents each category as a binary vector.

+"Label Encoding"
+        Label Encoding is a technique used to convert categorical data (text labels) into numerical values.
+Each unique category is assigned an integer value.